An Ideological History Of Early Christianity [Full Text]

 The story of Christianity is an epic of ideological warfare: a tiny religious cult that grew to dominate a continent-spanning empire, and then, after the empire’s collapse, built a thousand-year organisation amidst the ruins.

-As a conservative atheist, I was struck by the intellectual rigour and integrity of early Christians.
+At the time I initially wrote this article, one thing that struck me (at the time) as highly unexpected was the extreme commitment to intellectual rigour of early Christians.
 Early Christianity was not a collection of vague platitudes formed by feel-good consensus: early Christians lived every premise of their creed, fought over a single word in their doctrine, and died defending their ideas.
-Though such an attitude may seem utterly alien to moderns, to those who upheld it, it represented absolute devotion to everything good, right and true.
+Though such an attitude may seem utterly alien to moderns, to those who upheld it, such an attitude was a necessary in the maintenance of absolute devotion to everything good, right and true.

 The word ideology was first coined to refer to a proposed science of ideas.
 Napoleon Bonaparte was the first to use ideology in the modern, pejorative sense.

 The definition of ideology I will use is: a set of ideas that collectively answer fundamental questions of existence, integrated into an internally consistent doctrine, and held by an organised group of followers.

 A related, but distinct, concept is that of culture: a culture is a set of ideas that collectively answer fundamental questions of existence, and are shared amongst a self-identified group of people (such as a tribe or nation).
 The ideas in a culture are not normally integrated into a single doctrine, and may not be universally shared amongst the group.

 Cultures develop naturally as a group of people exchange ideas, whereas ideologies are created consciously by individuals.
 Cultural groups are defined by ethnicity, location or some other criteria; ideological groups are defined by their ideology.